This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • 1 cup strawberries thickly sliced

-• 2 tbsp baking sugar regular granulated sugar works as well
+• 2 tbsp superfine sugar (or granulated sugar)

 • t tsp orange zest